securitypills/securitypills.github.io_source/content/articles/ethernaut.md

 title: Ethernaut Challenges
 date: 2022-08-03
 ---
+### Please read
+ This is a work in progress article that will receive updates as we continue publishing detailed walkthroughs for each level.

 {{<figure src="../images/ethernaut.png">}}

 [Ethernaut](https://ethernaut.openzeppelin.com/) is OpenZeppelin Web3/Solidity based wargame to learn about Ethereum smart contract security and become familiar with programming principles in [Solidity](https://docs.soliditylang.org/en/v0.8.15/).

 Although the game was launched few years ago it has become a good place to start for those who are interested on security and smart contracts.